-During the financial year, in response to the COVID-19 outbreak, Boosting Cash Flow for Employers (Coronavirus Economic Response Package) Act 2020 was enacted.
+During the 2021 financial year, in response to the COVID-19 outbreak, Boosting Cash Flow for Employers (Coronavirus Economic Response Package) Act 2020 (CFB Act) was enacted.
 The purpose was to provide temporary cash flow to small and medium businesses that employ staff and have been affected by the economic downturn associated with COVID-19.

-The amounts received is in relation to amounts withheld as withholding tax reported in the activity statement.
-This essentially subsidises the Company's obligation to remit withholding tax to the Australian Taxation Office.
+The amounts received or receivable is in relation to amounts withheld as withholding tax reported in the activity statement.
+This essentially subsidises the Company's obligation to remit withholding tax to the ATO.
 For reporting purposes, the amounts subsidised are recognised as revenue.